 The Dremel 3000 lets you grind, sand, and cut with a variable speed ranging from 5,000 to 32,000 rpm.
 The hand-held, plug-in rotary tool is made with cool-running ball bearings for smooth and quiet functionality.
-This tool works with every Dremel attachment and this rotary tool comes with 25 of them.
+This tool works with every Dremel attachment and this set includes 25 of them.
 To attach the polishing or beveling attachments, you only need to use the EZ twist nose cap for quick transitions—which makes it perfect for a complex project.
 There are many attachments included in this set, with the exception of drill bits, although most Dremel drill bits will fit the 3000.

 The Flex Shaft attachment only furthers the versatility of the Dremel 3000.
 This piece gives the user a new level of precision that is ideal for small crafts and intricate carving.
 The Dremel 3000 is our top pick for rotary tools because it works well, lasts long, and can do just about everything.

 Best Budget: WEN 2305 Rotary Tool Kit with Flex Shaft

 The WEN 2305 Rotary Tool Kit might not have the catchiest name, but the price tag will definitely catch your attention.
 This model is a massively popular product that features a low price—with or without the flex shaft.